All posts

 Thuki Is Not an AI Model.
 Here Is What It Actually Does

 Every AI product is three layers: interface, runtime, model.
-Thuki only owns the interface.
-Understanding this changes how you evaluate any AI app, not just Thuki.
+Thuki owns the interface and ships its own runtime; only the model is yours to pick.
+This changes how you evaluate any AI app.

 Written by